What Happens When You Turn Yourself in For a Bench Warrant? (Just Pay It)

 How To Find Out if Someone Is on Probation

-Even if you find yourself on the right side of the law, it is good to be able to know how to find out if someone is on probation or has a criminal record.
+Even if you find yourself on the right side of the law, it is good to be able to know how to determine if a person has a probation or criminal record.

 For example, say you start an online relationship and somewhere along the way you begin to suspect that the person you are conversing with is not all they’re pretending to be.
 There are several ways to check whether this person is on probation and whether they have a serious record of offenses.